CrochetBench: Can Vision-Language Models Move from Describing to Doing in Crochet Domain?: Tasks

 \subsection{Task B: Instruction Selection}

-The second task evaluates whether a model can correctly align a finished crochet product image with its corresponding natural-language instruction.
-We construct \textbf{CrochetBench-B}, a subset of 6,003 examples, where each item consists of one correct instruction and three distractor instructions sampled from the same project category (e.g., hats, rugs).
-Distractors are carefully chosen to share structural motifs and vocabulary, thereby increasing difficulty and requiring fine-grained visual–textual alignment rather than reliance on superficial cues.
-The answer distribution across options is approximately uniform (A: 24.9\%, B: 25.7\%, C: 23.7\%, D: 25.7\%).
+Task~B evaluates whether a model can correctly associate an image of a finished crochet product image with its corresponding natural-language instruction.
+We construct \textbf{CrochetBench-B}, a subset of 6{,}003 examples, where each instance contains one ground-truth instruction and three distractor instructions sampled from the same project category (e.g., hats, rugs).
+Because distractors originate from the same category, they share similar visual and lexical structure, thereby increasing task difficulty and preventing solutions based on superficial lexical overlap.
+The answer distribution across options is approximately uniform (A: 24.9\%, B: 25.7\%, C: 23.7\%, D: 25.7\%), ensuring no positional bias.

-\paragraph{Evaluation.} To enable scalable assessment, we formulate the task as a 4-way multiple-choice question (MCQ).
+\paragraph{Evaluation.} To support scalable and reproducible benchmarking, we formulate the task as a four-way multiple-choice question (MCQ).
 The model must select one option (A–D), with exactly one correct answer.
-Predictions are extracted using a lightweight regex-based method that identifies explicit letter outputs (e.g., ``A'', ``The answer is B'').
-If no parsable choice is found, the response is marked as unanswered.
-Accuracy is reported as the evaluation metric.
+Predictions are extracted using a deterministic regex-based parser that identifies explicit letter-based responses (e.g., ``A'', ``Option B'', ``The answer is D'').
+Accuracy is used as the evaluation metric.

-This task provides a controlled measure of visual grounding and semantic alignment between image content and procedural text, without requiring generative modeling.
-It highlights the challenge of distinguishing between subtle visual cues and domain-specific terminology, which is essential for bridging perception and structured instruction understanding.
+This task provides a controlled measure of visual grounding and semantic alignment between images and procedural text, without requiring free-form generation.
+By forcing discrimination among near-neighbor instructions, Task~B probes whether models can leverage fine-grained visual cues and domain-specific stitch semantics, which are essential precursors to reliable procedural instruction generation.

-\textbf{Results.} GPT-4o achieves the highest accuracy, closely followed by Claude and Gemini, all of which substantially outperform open-source VLMs.
-Among open-source models, Qwen2-VL is the strongest, while BLIP-2 and Gemma remain near chance level, underscoring the difficulty of visually grounded instruction matching in this domain.